-Here’s where I show you how I fitted my utility kitchen bases units, from one novice to another.
-Please note that I’m not a professional, but often ask my Dad for advice on best methods.
+Here’s how to fit kitchen bases units from one novice to another.
+Please note that I’m not a professional, but I often ask my Dad for advice on best methods.

-Recently I shared some tips with my YouTube subscribers on how to build kitchen carcasses, or kitchen base units if you will, followed by my plumbing installation.
+Recently I shared some tips with my YouTube subscribers on how to build kitchen base units, followed by my plumbing installation.
 What you can see here is the Dakota range from Wickes.
 They happened to be one of the cheapest with better reviews.
 Now I know some people think buying off the peg units is cheating, but I really disagree.

 Why?
 Because I still consider myself as a learner and wanted to practice on something cheap.
 Also, it depends on your budget, or your client’s budget.
 For example, my Dad uses carcasses like these all the time for his rented properties.
 If he were to build something from scratch, then he’d have to charge more for his time and money, eliminating people on a budget.
 And they’re not forced to treat it with care.